briqr/briqr.github.io/_pages/about.md

 ======
 PhD student in computer science in the computer vision group headed by professor Juergen Gall, University of Bonn.

-MSc in computer science from the University of Bonn.
+MSc in computer science, University of Bonn.

-BSc in computer and software engineering from the Technion.
+BSc in computer and software engineering, Technion.

 Research interests